discretize/discretize-guides/fractals/sunqua-peak/index.md

 The water phase starts at the entrance of the arena.
 After a short while a dark cloud appears which needs to be collected by a green AoE that appears around a player.
 The player closes to the cloud gets tethered to the it and receives the debuff <Uncategorized name="tidalbargain"/>.

 Move counter clockwise and contiue removing the dark clouds with the green AoEs.
 During the fourth capture the boss dashes to the side and starts to cast powerful water tornado which deal heavy damage.

+### Part2: Lazor disco
+After a long roleplay the boss transforms into a disco dance champ with advanced lazor technoglogy.
+Avoid getting hit bei lazors.